NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 8. Rail-over-RHW-10S Orthogonal/Orthogonal
 9. Rail-over-RHW-3 Orthogonal/Orthogonal

+{{< /details >}}

 ## Region Transport View

-The NAM includes the popular RHW Regional Transport Map Mod by **jondor** as an optional feature, which can be selected **via this option in the NAM Installer**.
-This mod utilizes a workaround to display RHWs on the Regional Transport Map.
-It also contains an updated and expanded map legend to reflect the new network colors as well as the addition of Monorail as a separate color from El-Rail/GLR. **This mod is NOT compatible with any other Regional Transport Map mods.**
+The NAM includes the popular RHW Regional Transport Map mod by jondor as an optional feature, which is included by default.
+This feature contains an updated and expanded map legend with the addition of the RealHighway network, as well as the addition of Monorail as a separate color from El-Rail/GLR. **This mod is NOT compatible with any other Regional Transport Map mods.**

-There is one requirement for the mod to function correctly: **You MUST activate at least one dataview in game before saving for the game to render the map correctly.** It does not appear that this issue can be fixed.
+{{< alert context="success" >}}
 After installation, each city tile must be opened and saved (after opening any dataview) in order to update the region map.
-Similarly when uninstalling the mod, each city tile must be resaved to update the region map.

-### Frequently Asked Questions

-**Q: Why are highways black instead of red?**<br>
+If you do not open any of the dataviews before saving the game, the map will be rendered incorrectly resulting in all car traffic networks showing up as the highway color.
+{{< /alert >}}

+This mod utilizes a workaround to display RHWs on the regional transport map.
-**A:** Because of the way this workaround functions, the red color would show up as a halo around diagonal roads, bridges and certain puzzle pieces.
+Because of the way this workaround functions, the red color of the Maxis Highways would show up as a halo around diagonal roads, bridges and certain puzzle pieces.
 The black color does as well, but is less noticeable.

-**Q: Why do the diagonals look weird?**<br>
-**A:** Again, because of the way this workaround functions, the diagonal roads, avenues and streets show up intermingled with the highway color.
+It is possible that some diagonal networks look wierd in the transit map - because of the way this workaround functions, the diagonal roads, avenues and streets show up intermingled with the highway color.
 This is not possible to fix but the map colors were chosen to make it less noticable than other color combinations.

-**Q: Why are all my roads black?**<br>
-**A:** If you do not open any of the dataviews before saving the game, the map will be rendered incorrectly resulting in all car traffic networks showing up as the highway color.

-**Q: Will you make a version with my favorite colors?**<br>
-**A:** Sorry, but no. Anyone who can use iLive's Reader can easily change the colors to their liking.

 ## Other Known Issues